ina-foss/twembeddings/README.md

 [rate limit](https://developer.twitter.com/en/docs/basics/rate-limits).
 Because of tweets beeing removed and Twitter accounts being closed, some tweets are no longer available.
-Our last download (November 2019) allowed us to retrieve 72484 tweets (81% of the original dataset).
+Our last download (November 2019) allowed us to retrieve 72484 tweets (72% of the original dataset).

 ## Download Event2018 dataset

 In compliance with Twitter terms of use, we do not share the tweets content, but only the tweets IDs.
-Please write an email to bmazoyer [at] ina.fr to receive the dataset.
+The corpus is available [here](https://dataset.ina.fr/corpus).
+Please fill-in the agreement form and indicate the name of the corpus (Event2018) in your application.
 Untar the folder, the labeled tweets are in the `relevant_tweets.tsv` file.

 You can then download the full tweet content by